cunnie/writings/NaNoWriMo.md

 Fairbanks was beautiful in the Summer.
 He liked landing in the airport in
 mid-day: it allowed him time to drive down US 3 and visit Hunter before sundown.
-After sundown — well, it was really hard finding the cabin in the dark, unless there were no clouds and a full moon.
+After sundown — well, it would be difficult finding the cabin in the dark, even with no clouds and a full moon.

 He drove by the old Early Warning System Base.
 The closest dish was still pointing at New Jersey — they had never bothered pointing it back.
 No reason